Neutralite/INFR3830-W2021-Midterm/README.txt

 - Press the Enter Key to send a chat message.
 - Click outside of the chat box input field to return to play.

+Updates:
+- Current version can send things to exercise 3's UDP Server if that's set to listen on port 11112.

+Bugs:
+- If you don't click outside of the chat box input field when done, sometimes it will be activated through any button press.
+To fix, click outside of the chat box input field.

 Have a nice day.